-- 8.3.1.
-The fundamental objective of the design process is that of achieving a design where the risk of failure or damage to the Tunnel Works or to a Third Party from all reasonably foreseeable causes, and including health and safety considerations, is extremely remote during the construction and the design life of the Tunnel Works.
-High consequence but low frequency events that could affect the works or a Third Party shall also be considered. - 8.3.2.
-The Designer shall prepare documentation which shall include but not necessarily be limited to: - a) a description of the element to be designed; - b) the design requirements and criteria to be adopted; - c) a geotechnical assessment that shall evaluate the geological and geotechnical information available (including the presence or generation of harmful gases), ground and groundwater contamination) and ascribe design values for the pertaining assessed ground and groundwater conditions for the purpose of design with justification in the light of information provided (including Ground Reference Conditions); - d) a description of the method of design (including reference to any applicable Codes and/or Standards); - e) a description of the method(s) of analysis to be used for the design and justification thereof; - f) a Design Risk Assessment which shall consider the impact on the design and hence its implementation (not only on the Tunnel Works but also to a Third Party) of any realistic variation in the design criteria and/or design values adopted, based on the information available in relation to the anticipated/proposed method(s) of construction.
-The Design Risk Assessment shall take account of potential failure mechanisms and include mitigation/contingency measures appropriate to the anticipated/proposed method(s) of construction; - g) the checking procedure to be implemented for the Design. - 8.3.3.
-Calculations, analyses and assessments should also consider intermediate stages of construction. - 8.3.4.
-The design process shall include, where appropriate, sensitivity studies to assess the impact of: - a) construction tolerances; - b) variation in geotechnical design values; - c) variation in materials characteristics; - d) variation in workmanship and geometry;
+- 8.3.1 The fundamental objective of the design process is that of achieving a design where the risk of failure or damage to the Tunnel Works or to a Third Party from all reasonably foreseeable causes, and including health and safety considerations, is extremely remote during the construction and the design life of the Tunnel Works. - 8.3.2 Risks from high consequence, low frequency events that could affect the works or a Third Party must be explicitly considered in the design process. - 8.3.3 The Designer shall prepare documentation which shall include but not necessarily be limited to: - a) a description of the element to be designed; - b) the design requirements and criteria to be adopted; - c) a geotechnical assessment that shall evaluate the geological and geotechnical information available (including the presence or generation of harmful gases), ground and groundwater contamination) and ascribe design values for the pertaining assessed ground and groundwater conditions for the purpose of design with justification in the light of information provided (including Ground Reference Conditions); - d) a description of the method of design (including reference to any applicable Codes and/or Standards); - e) a description of the method(s) of analysis to be used for the design and justification thereof; - f) a Design Risk Assessment which shall consider the impact on the design and hence its implementation (not only on the Tunnel Works but also to a Third Party) of any realistic variation in the design criteria and/or design values adopted, based on the information available in relation to the anticipated/proposed method(s) of construction.
+The Design Risk Assessment shall take account of potential failure mechanisms and include mitigation/contingency measures appropriate to the anticipated/proposed method(s) of construction; - g) the checking procedure to be implemented for the Design. - 8.3.4 Calculations, analyses and assessments should also consider intermediate stages of construction. - 8.3.5 The design process shall include, where appropriate, sensitivity studies to assess the impact of: - a) construction tolerances; - b) variation in geotechnical design values; - c) variation in materials characteristics;

-- e) methods of construction and the implementation of mitigation/contingency measures; - f) natural Perils exposure in the region of the project such as flood, storm, seismic or tidal effects. - 8.3.5.
-The design process shall include an assessment of the impact of construction on Third Party infrastructure.
+- d) variation in workmanship and geometry; - e) methods of construction and the implementation of mitigation/contingency measures; - f) natural Perils exposure in the region of the project such as flood, storm, seismic or tidal effects. - 8.3.6 The design process shall include an assessment of the impact of construction on Third Party infrastructure.
 In this respect, the Designer shall assemble as far as reasonably practicable all available records of foundations and other structures/artificial obstructions which could affect and/or be affected by the Tunnel Works.

-8.4.
-Design Checks
+8.4 Design Checks

-- 8.4.1.
-All designs shall be subject to a design check to ensure that a design to meet the fundamental requirement of 8.3.1 has been achieved. - 8.4.2.
-The extent and scope of design checks shall be appropriate to: - a) the complexity, degree of difficulty and type of construction of the Tunnel Works (including excavation/support sequencing for intermediate construction stages if applicable); - b) the level of risk (to the Tunnel Works and/or a Third Party) assessed from the Design Risk Assessment; - c) any statutory or other requirements by a Client or a Third Party. - 8.4.3.
-Design programmes shall allow for sufficient time for the appropriate level of checking.
+- 8.4.1 All designs shall be subject to a design check to ensure that a design to meet the fundamental requirement of 8.3.1 has been achieved. - 8.4.2 The extent and scope of design checks shall be appropriate to: - a) the complexity, degree of difficulty and type of construction of the Tunnel Works (including excavation/support sequencing for intermediate construction stages if applicable); - b) the level of risk (to the Tunnel Works and/or a Third Party) assessed from the Design Risk